Overtime Changes: Impacts and Insights

 Last Updated on November 8, 2024

 The Department of Labor published its updated federal overtime rule on April 23, 2024.
 The ruling defines the exemptions for Executive, Administrative, Professional, Outside Sales and Computer employees’ EAP exemption.
-The rule is slated to go into effect July 1, 2024.
+Initially, they slated the rule to go into effect July 1, 2024.

 On August 30, 2023, the Department of Labor (DOL) proposed changes to Salary Level Test to expand the number of employees eligible for overtime.
 The Fair Labor Standards Act (FLSA) mandates employees working beyond a 40-hour week are entitled to overtime pay of at least 1.5 times their standard rate.
 The Act, however, includes a “white-collar” or executive, administrative, or professional (EAP) exemption.
 This exemption means that employees operating in a genuine executive, administrative, or professional capacity aren’t entitled to the minimum wage or overtime pay benefits of the Act.